christo-pr/blogposts/dangerously_set_inner_html.md

 const node = document.createRange().createContextualFragment(html);
 ```

-This snippet of code will create a `DocumentFragment` object and parse the value of the `html` variable, and store the result on a variable called `node`.
-All we have to do is to render this variable:
+This code snippet will create a `DocumentFragment` object, parse the value of the `html` variable and store the result on a variable called `node`.
+All we have to do is render this variable:

 ```js
 element.appenChild(node)
 ```

-If we translate all of this to a React component we end up with something like:
+If we translate all of this to a React component we end up with something like this:

 ```js
 import React, { useEffect, useRef } from 'react'